When you see something that is not right, not fair, not just, you have to speak up. You have to say something; you have to do something. —John Lewis

 Plain and simple.

 Today, when I think about being married to someone of a different race and class, I think about love on a whole new level.
-Let’s say he’s a sweet British man who’s a famous movie star.
-Instead of thinking, “Will people think I’m a gold digger?” or “Will I be treated in a different way because I married a white man?”
-My perspective is now, “How can I be the best example of what marriage/real love is all about?”
+Let’s say he’s a sweet British man who’s also a famous movie star.
+Instead of thinking, “Will people think I’m a gold digger?” or “Will I be ignored?” or labeled as “so-and-so’s wife” instead of “She’s Huong ::insert future husband’s last name here::, a Vietnamese-American entrepreneur who happens to be X’s wife.”
+My perspective is now, “How can I be the best example of what marriage/real love is all about?” and “How can I be an Asian female role model to other little girls out there who look like me?”
 I also know that when I’m holding his hand, I’m holding the one I adore most.
-I’m with my greatest blessing and he’s sees me the same.
+I’m with my greatest blessing and he sees me the same.
 And I know us.
 We wouldn’t care what other people think about our love.
 It’s us and it’s our marriage.

-Now, as someone who is trained in emotional intelligence and has worked hard to love herself, I don’t let racists bother me.
+Now, as someone who’s trained in emotional intelligence and has worked hard to love herself, I don’t let racists bother me.
+I pray for them.
 Ultimately, I know that I’m fearfully and wonderfully made.
 I also know that racism comes from a lack of understanding.
-And for some who don’t understand, it’s one of two things: 1) s/he truly have not asked questions (may be due to fear) or have refused to sit down and try to listen with an understanding heart.
+And for some who don’t understand, it’s one of two things: 1) s/he truly has not asked questions (may be due to fear) to further understand or has refused to sit down and try to listen with an open heart.

 - Create a safe environment for people to be open and invite someone to sit down with you.
 Explain to them that you would like to understand more about what they’re going through or have experienced.

 - Never assume.
-Ask questions…a lot of questions.
+Ask questions…I mean, a lot of questions.
 Ask about their experience with racism, how they feel and what you can do for them, etc.

 - Listen to understand instead of listening to reply.